rathoreanshika2408/-RansomwareDefense/README.md

-#AI-Driven Android Ransomware Defense System
+#AI-Driven Android Ransomware Defense System (just MVP)

 An intelligent Android security application that detects and prevents ransomware attacks in real-time using machine learning and behavioral analysis.